1978 National Archives vault fire: Fire

 Building A was gutted by fire and explosions.
 21 of 27 interior vaults were destroyed.

 The vaults were constructed in 1948 with an intended design life of only three years.
 They were still in use in 1978, 27 years after they had become obsolete.
 When Universal donated the films they were reassured a fire suppression system would be installed, and it was, but the "wet pipe" sprinklers were inappropriate for nitrate film which can burn when wet.
-Furthermore a waterflow alarm was installed inappropriately, and some sprinkler heads had been removed at the time of the fire.
-Indeed, entire sections of the sprinkler system had been removed months before the fire to accommodate crews installing a new air conditioning system.
+Furthermore, a waterflow alarm was installed inappropriately, and some sprinkler heads had been removed at the time of the fire.
+Sections of the sprinkler system had been removed months before the fire to accommodate crews installing a new air conditioning system.
 On the day of the fire, the crew were using unapproved electrical tools, and when they broke for lunch, they left the door open allowing the vaults to breathe.
 The fire started soon after.

 Whatever the proximate cause - contractors, government and investigators all had conflicting theories - the fire ignited at around noon.
-A 9-1-1 emergency call was placed to the Prince Georges County Fire Department in Suitland, which responded within minutes.
+A 9-1-1 emergency call was placed to the Prince George's County Fire Department in Suitland, which responded within minutes.
 In an attempt to look for people who might be trapped inside, the firefighters opened fireproof doors and broke windows, allowing oxygen to feed the inferno.
 According to witnesses (other than the firefighters), the fire was actually fairly contained and diminishing, until firefighters arrived.
 Three large explosions, including one backdraft event, threw firefighters back against a fence.
 Film stock in 21 different vaults was destroyed, and the fire was finally extinguished after one hour.

 Poisonous hydrogen cyanide and sulfur dioxide gases created by the burning of the nitrocellulose film spread through the area, forcing the evacuation of homes and businesses.
 A total of 18 people were injured, including 14 firefighters, one police officer and three civilians.